fraulueneburg/sortof/README.md

 ## Features

 - 👏 dump all your todos on the page …
-- ✨ … then sort them via drag and drop or keyboard shortcuts
+- ✨ … then sort them via drag and drop
 - 📋 export as .json or to your favourite apps
 - 😌 no signup, no hassle – all data is stored in the browser
 - 🌈 accessible and keyboard-navigable